 Shortlist Your Options

-Once you have a list of 3 – 5 careers that make sense, see how they compare across 6 – 8 key areas, such as salary, estimated growth, minimum education required, average education needed, and where they work.
+Once you have a list of three to five careers that make sense, see how they compare across six to eight areas, such as salary, estimated growth, minimum education required, average education needed, and where they work.
 As an example, here’s an abbreviated sample table of some key information you can find about each position researched:

 |Career Name||Median Salary||Estimated Growth||Typical Education||Where They Work|